 Fitting 154740 carbon brushes

-First of all!
-If you are going to examine your Bosch motor brushes, of utmost importance!
-Disconnect the appliance from the mains electricity supply!
-Do this by removing the plug from the supply socket or by switching off at the main consumer unit.
-This can usually be accomplished by switching a single breaker, which, if it is an up to date RCD (residual current device) hopefully it will have been labeled Kitchen Sockets, Utility Room Sockets, House Sockets, Garage Sockets, you get the idea, where ever your appliance is situated.
+This can usually be accomplished by switching off a single breaker in the consumer unit.
+Hopefully it will have been labeled Kitchen Sockets, Utility Room Sockets, House Sockets, Garage Sockets, you get the idea, where ever your appliance is situated.
 It may also be a wise move to ask anyone who is working at a computer that is mains powered to back up their work before switching off.

 Down to the actual brush changing!
 All Bosch washing machines that use these 154740 brushes are not the same, nor do they use the same Bosch motor, in fact the only thing they have in common are the brushes part number 154740.
 Remove the rear panel from the machine, on some models this will be enough for you to be able to remove the single fixing bolt, slacken the tensioner bolt and remove the motor, carefully disconnecting the plug from the socket on the motor.
 On other models you will need more access than described above to actually access the motor fixing bolts and the best way to do this is to lay the machine down on its side with the soap dispenser to the top away from the floor, this will give full access to the motor fixing bolts.
 Having removed the motor, examine it for any physical signs of damage, particularly the surface of the commutator where the brushes rub and make contact with the armature.
 If this looks to be damaged in any way, what you are looking for is to see if any segments of copper are raised and out of line with the rest, if this is the case it is usually fatal and requires a replacement motor!